stellavd/House-Pricing-ML/README.md

-# "House Price Prediction Pipeline"
+# House Price Prediction Pipeline
 description: |
   A modular machine learning pipeline to predict house prices based on physical features of residential properties.
 This project is structured for clarity, scalability, and reproducibility — inspired by the `Thesis` architecture.